ewolff/microservice-istio/HOW-TO-RUN.md

 You can also use the shell script `monitoring-prometheus.sh`.

+Metrics only make sense if there is load on the system.
+The shell script `load.sh` uses the tool `curl` to request a certain URL 1,000 times.
+You can start one or multiple instances of this script with the URL of the home page of the shipping microservice to create some load on that service.

 ## Grafana

 Prometheus has only very limited dashboards.
 Therefore Istio comes with an installation of [Grafana](https://grafana.com/) that provides much better graphs and dashboards.